-When the red STOP lamp is illuminated, the operator must stop the vehicle/equipment when it is safe to do so, to reduce the possibility of engine damage.
+When the red STOP lamp is illuminated, the driver/ operator must pull to the side of the road, when it is safe to do so, to reduce the possibility of engine damage.

-The engines addressed by this manual are equipped with an engine protection system.
-The system monitors critical engine temperatures and pressures, and will log diagnostic faults when an over or under normal condition occurs.
-If an out-of-range condition exists and engine derate action is to be initiated, the operator will be alerted by an in-cab WARNING lamp.
-The STOP lamp will blink or flash when out-of-range conditions continue to worsen.
-The operator must stop the vehicle/equipment, when it is safe to do so, to reduce the possibility of engine damage.
+The QSF2.8 CM2880 F105 engines are equipped with an engine protection system.
+The system monitors critical engine temperatures and pressures, and logs diagnostic faults when an over or under normal condition occurs.
+If an out-of-range condition exists and engine derate action is to be initiated, the operator is alerted by an in-cab Warning lamp.
+The STOP lamp blinks or flashes when out-of-range conditions continue to worsen.
+The driver must pull to the side of the road, when it is safe to do so, to reduce the possibility of engine damage.